 To date, economic growth in the region has not been matched by basic infrastructure, particularly transport.
-To nurture and sustain this growth, new infrastructure is needed to support the delivery of new jobs and new homes and enable existing communities to benefit from greater access to transport options, jobs and opportunities.

-CAM will connect key regional centres of employment, existing settlements, key railway stations, new homes and planned growth, to create a platform for sustainable and inclusive growth.
-CAM will transform people's day-to-day lives, by connecting communities and creating new jobs and widening access to opportunities across the region.
+New infrastructure is needed to support the delivery of new jobs and new homes, and enable existing communities to benefit from greater access to transport options, jobs and opportunities.
+CAM will connect key regional centres of employment, existing settlements, key railway stations, new homes and planned growth, to create a platform for sustainable and inclusive growth across the region.